 Other off-campus opportunities include editing website content, blogs, or even novels.
 You can find editing work on local marketplaces or platforms like Upwork.

 Making money online as a college student is certainly possible.
 It’s a great way to earn some extra spending money, pay off your student loans faster, or explore options for potential future careers.

 Opportunities like freelancing, editing, and reselling used items are popular choices for students, but the possibilities are endless.
 Just be sure to watch out for scams and people trying to charge you money for “opportunities”!

 Want to learn more about navigating finances as a college student?
 Read through the Mos blog for tips on budgeting, financial aid, scholarships, and much more.

-And if you want to save more money while you’re in school, look no further than Mos, the money app that helps students lower their tuition, earn cash back, and find side hustles.
+And if you want to save more money while you’re in school, look no further than Mos, the money app that helps students lower their tuition, match with scholarships, and earn extra cash in college.